-Title II (Adult Education and Family Literacy) - Adult Education - JWCC

-Adult Education will provide classroom instruction at the Adult Basic Education and Adult Secondary Education levels and instruction designed to assist non-native English speakers increase speaking, reading, writing, and math skills.
-In addition to academic instruction designed to prepare students to obtain high school equivalency and college readiness, services will also include career exploration, technology skills, development of a career pathway, and integration of Adult Education with occupational education through bridge classes and integrated training opportunities.
+Title II (Adult Education and Literacy) - JWCC Adult Education will provide classroom instruction at the Adult Basic Education (ABE) and Adult Secondary Education (ASE) levels and instruction designed to assist non-native English speakers increase speaking, reading, writing, and math skills.
+In addition to academic instruction designed to prepare students to obtain high school equivalency and college readiness, services will also include career exploration, technology skills, development of a career pathway, and integration of Adult Education with occupational education through Bridge Classes and integrated training opportunities.
 Online instruction will be available to students meeting academic criteria.
-Staff will work with partners to coordinate class schedules and services to maximize service delivery for adult learners.
-As the Adult Education program located near the comprehensive One Stop Center, JWCC Adult Education will provide services at the One Stop Center in addition to JWCC campus locations in Pittsfield, Mt.
-Sterling, and the main campus in Quincy.
-Services provided at the One Stop Center will include monthly orientation and intake sessions as well as adult education classes held two days per week increasing opportunities for students and staff to interact with partner agencies located at the center.
+Staff coordinate class schedules with WIOA partners to maximize service delivery for adult learners.

+JWCC provides classroom instruction two days each week at the One-Stop Center in addition to classes held at campus locations in Pittsfield, Mt.
+Sterling, and Quincy.
+Other services provided at the One-Stop Center include orientation, intake, support services, and referrals.